FAO Index: Global Food Prices Rose in September 2024

 • A Bigger

-Other conditions include dairy prices rising by 3.79%, followed by the vegetable oil index increasing by 4.58%, and the smallest increase being in the sugar index, which rose by 11.88 points or 10.43% to the 125.74 level.
+Meanwhile, dairy prices rose by 3.79%, followed by vegetable oils which increased by 4.58%.
+The smallest increase was in the sugar index, which rose by 11.88 points or 10.43% to a level of 125.74.

-This global food price index is at the highest point reached throughout this year.
+This global food price index is at the highest point reached this year.
 Meanwhile, since the start of the year, the food price index has grown by 5.7% (year to date).

 "Disclosure: This is an AI-generated translation of the original article.
 We strive for accuracy, but please note that automated translations may contain errors or slight inconsistencies."